Shreekar11/ai-interviewer/README.md

 ## Solution

 InterviewPrep streamlines the interview preparation process using AI-driven technology.
 Users can choose between two modes: Personal Interviews, tailored specifically to their profile, and Custom Interviews, designed based on selected skills and job descriptions.
-The platform is built with TypeScript, Next.js, and Supabase, ensuring a robust, scalable and distributed user experience.
+The platform is built with TypeScript, Next.js, and Supabase, ensuring a robust, scalable and distributed user experience using RabbitMQ as a message broker and worker pools.

 ## Features